Decriminalising abortion key to new laws enhancing status of unborn children: Berejiklian | The New Daily Decriminalising abortion key to new laws enhancing status of unborn children: Berejiklian

 — 7NEWS Sydney (@7NewsSydney) October 14, 2018

-Ms Berejiklian announced prior to the March state election that she had sought expert advice one how the law should better recognise the loss of a child “as a result of a criminal act.”
+Ms Berejiklian announced prior to the NSW state election in March that she had sought expert advice on how the law should better recognise the loss of a child “as a result of a criminal act”.

-“I gave a commitment to my colleagues that, based on the advice I have sought, the government will introduce new laws to address this issue in 2019,” Ms Berejiklian said last year.
+“I gave a commitment to my colleagues that, based on the advice I have sought, the government will introduce new laws to address this issue in 2019,” she said last year.

-At the time, she pledged the new laws “will not affect existing laws on abortion.”
+At the time, she pledged new laws would “not affect existing laws on abortion”.

-Nationals MLC Trevor Khan had drafted amendments to Rev Nile’s bill but was faced opposition from pro-choice groups who feared the bill was stalking horse to criminalise abortion and pro-life group who believed his amendments were a precursor to decriminalisation.
+Nationals MLC Trevor Khan had drafted amendments to Reverend Nile’s bill but faced opposition from pro-choice groups – which feared the bill was a stalking horse to criminalising abortion – and pro-life groups – which believed his amendments were a precursor to decriminalisation.

-Mr Khan said it was now his hope that the decriminalisation of abortion could finally allow the NSW Parliament to act on the Donegan family’s hopes for change.
+Mr Khan said he now hoped decriminalising abortion could finally allow the NSW Parliament to act on the Donegan family’s hopes for change.

-“My personal opinion on that (is) my view is yes, it creates the opportunities to proceed,” he said.
+“My view is, yes, it creates the opportunities to proceed,” he said.

 “It was quite difficult to act without dealing with this issue first.”